 They nurture innovation, welcome new ideas and explore different avenues which could disrupt the industry.

 With great responsibility comes great career progression

-In their Millennials at Work: Reshaping the Workplace survey, PWC found ‘opportunities for career progression’ was ranked as the number one priority for millennials, and organisations who can offer that are more appealing to graduates.
+In their Millennials at Work: Reshaping the Workplace survey, PWC found that ‘opportunities for career progression’ was ranked as the number one priority for millennials, and organisations that can offer that are more appealing to graduates.

 Bespoke training and personal development

 Results have shown 98% of 2016 graduates strive for further training to improve their employability.

 Additionally, PWC found that 65% of millennials stated, that ‘opportunity for personal development’ would be the number one factor influencing their decision to accept their first job.

 What makes graduate schemes highly attractive to graduates is the big investment made by corporations.